awsdocs/amazon-emr-release-guide/doc_source/emr-hbase-create.md

-# Creating a Cluster with HBase<a name="emr-hbase-create"></a>
+# Creating a cluster with HBase<a name="emr-hbase-create"></a>

 The procedures in this section cover the basics of launching a cluster using the AWS Management Console and the AWS CLI\.
-For detailed information about how to plan, configure, and launch EMR clusters, see [Plan and Configure Clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan.html) in the *Amazon EMR Management Guide*\.
+For detailed information about how to plan, configure, and launch EMR clusters, see [Plan and configure clusters](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-plan.html) in the *Amazon EMR Management Guide*\.

-## Creating a Cluster with HBase Using the Console<a name="emr-hbase-create-console"></a>
+## Creating a cluster with HBase using the console<a name="emr-hbase-create-console"></a>

-For quick steps to launch clusters with the console, see [Getting Started with Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs) in the *Amazon EMR Management Guide*\.
+For quick steps to launch clusters with the console, see [Getting started with Amazon EMR](https://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-gs) in the *Amazon EMR Management Guide*\.

 **To launch a cluster with HBase installed using the console**